Great Sphinx of Giza: Recent restorations

 In 1931, engineers of the Egyptian government repaired the head of the Sphinx.
 Part of its headdress had fallen off in 1926 due to erosion, which had also cut deeply into its neck.
 This questionable repair was by the addition of a concrete collar between the headdress and the neck, creating an altered profile.
-Many renovations to the stone base and raw rock body were done in the 1980s, and then redone in the 1990s.
+Many renovations to the stone base and raw rock body were done in the 1980s and then redone in the 1990s.

 Degradation and violation

-The nummulitic limestone of the area consists of layers which offer differing resistance to erosion (mostly caused by wind and windblown sand), leading to the uneven degradation apparent in the Sphinx's body.
+The nummulitic limestone in the area consists of layers with varying resistance to the erosion caused primarily by wind and windblown sand, resulting in the uneven degradation evident in the body of the Sphinx.
 The lowest part of the body, including the legs, is solid rock.
-The body of the animal up to its neck is fashioned from softer layers that have suffered considerable disintegration.
-The layer in which the head was sculpted is much harder.

-A number of "dead-end" shafts are known to exist within and below the body of the Great Sphinx, most likely dug by treasure hunters and tomb robbers.
+The middle body of the Sphinx has significantly disintegrated because the limestone from which it is comprised is softer than the surrounding rock, whereas the layer from which the head was sculpted is a harder limestone and therefore more resistant to erosion.
+Treasure hunters and tomb robbers have dug several "dead-end" shafts and passageways within and below the body of the Sphinx.